 - Failure to connect with your brand– If customers are not making a connection with your brand, they may drop your email newsletter due to lack of interest.
 People who feel loyal to a brand will want to keep their newsletter subscription because they have an interest in what you will do in the future.
 To keep these people, you have to continue to offer them something of value that transcends one sale.

-You can learn more about each of the methods above by investing your time and effort into online learning courses focused on email marketing, like this one on Udemy.
-You will also find that their online learning marketplace has many other resources and guides for you to learn from as well, such as training in the infographic design space.
+You can learn more about each of the methods above of the customer retention strategies by investing your time and effort into online learning courses focused on email marketing, like this one on Udemy.

 Building Customer Loyalty that Lasts

 What we are talking about in this post is not an email marketing campaign.
-It is building customer loyalty.
+It is building customer loyalty through a sound email subscriber service.
 When people feel a connection to your brand, they will want to stay in contact with you in some way, even if it is to receive an occasional newsletter.
 To retain subscribers, you need to create value that lasts beyond the first sale.
 You have to create brand loyalty that gives them a motivation to keep you on their radar.
 In other words, you need to develop a relationship with your subscribers.

 The following seven tips may help you to retain your subscribers in the future: